 One current owner must be a Montana resident.

-Application fee is $60.
-To apply, please complete this Centennial Farm and Ranch Application (Word) (PDF).
+Application fee is $100.
+To apply, please complete the Centennial Farm and Ranch Application (Word) (PDF) or call 444-1687 to request the application by email or US mail.